Civil-Service-Human-Resources/rustici-engine/README.md

 To connect to Azurite, first spin up the container using Docker compose - after this open Azure Storage Explorer and create a new connectiong under 'Local and Attached' using the connection string: `DefaultEndpointsProtocol=http;AccountName=devstoreaccount1;AccountKey=Eby8vdM02xNOcqFlqUwJPLlmEtlCDXJ1OUzFT50uSRZ6IFsuFq2UVErCz4I6tq/K1SZFPTOtr/KBHBeksoGMGw==;BlobEndpoint=http://127.0.0.1:9100/devstoreaccount1;Q` (from https://learn.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio#http-connection-strings)

+## csl-service

+**The current CSL service application is a PLACEHOLDER intended to receive POST requests from Rustici's rollUp data.
+The entry in the docker compose file should be replaced with the Azure image of CSL-Service when it is ready for development**

+CSL-Service is the business-logic layer within CSL.
+The existing Python app is intended to allow Rustici to post RollUp data from course engagement.
+The Python application will then print out some key details from the RollUp data for debugging purposes.
+The app itself is bound to the container via a volume, so can be edited on the host machine and redeployed if needs be.
+RollUp POST requests are stored in `req.json` in the root of the Dockerfile.

 ## Functionality

 ### Uploading courses